ait-crypto/faest-rs/README.md

 ## License

 This crate is licensed under the MIT license.
+Some parts of `src/rijndael_32.rs` are based on the bitspliced implementation of AES from the [aes](https://crates.io/crates/aes) crate which is licensed under [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0) or the MIT license.